Magnetic field: Magnetic surveys

+Uses in engineering

 Rotating magnetic fields

 The rotating magnetic field is a common design principle in the operation of alternating-current motors.
 A permanent magnet in such a field rotates so as to maintain its alignment with the external field.

 Magnetic torque is used to drive electric motors.
 In one simple motor design, a magnet is fixed to a freely rotating shaft and is subjected to a magnetic field from an array of electromagnets.
 By continuously switching the electric current through each of the electromagnets, thereby flipping the polarity of their magnetic fields, like poles are kept next to the rotor; the resultant torque is transferred to the shaft.

 A rotating magnetic field can be constructed using two coils at right angles with a phase difference of 90 degrees between their AC currents.
 In practice, three-phase systems are used where the three currents are equal in magnitude and have a phase difference of 120 degrees.
 Three similar coils at mutual geometrical angles of 120 degrees create the rotating magnetic field.
 The ability of the three-phase system to create a rotating field, utilized in electric motors, is one of the main reasons why three-phase systems dominate the world's electrical power supply systems.

 Synchronous motors use DC-voltage-fed rotor windings, which lets the excitation of the machine be controlled—and induction motors use short-circuited rotors (instead of a magnet) following the rotating magnetic field of a multicoiled stator.
 The short-circuited turns of the rotor develop eddy currents induced by the rotating field of the stator, and these currents in turn produce a torque on the rotor through the Lorentz force.

 The Italian physicist Galileo Ferraris and the Serbian-American electrical engineer Nikola Tesla independently researched the use of rotating magnetic fields in electric motors.
 In 1888, Ferraris published his research in a paper to the Royal Academy of Sciences in Turin and Tesla gained for his work.